← All Articles

 Content Development and Collaboration Time

 Unlike speakers who deliver standard presentations, AI experts often require extensive pre-event collaboration to tailor content for specific audiences.
-This consultation time carries significant opportunity costs given their typical day rates of $2,500-$7,500 for strategic consulting.
+This consultation time carries significant opportunity costs given that many of these speakers bill $2,500-$7,500 per day for strategic consulting work.

 Pre-event content development typically involves 8-12 hours of speaker time across multiple video calls, content reviews, and presentation rehearsals.
-Top-tier AI speakers bill this time at $1,500-$3,000 per hour, adding $12,000-$36,000 to total engagement costs.
-Even speakers who don't explicitly charge for preparation time factor these requirements into higher base speaking fees.
+Top-tier AI speakers may bill this time separately or factor these requirements into higher base speaking fees.
+Either way, the cost of customization is real and should be discussed early in negotiations.

-Custom content development becomes expensive when speakers agree to create industry-specific case studies or demonstrations.
+Custom content development becomes particularly expensive when speakers agree to create industry-specific case studies or demonstrations.
 A pharmaceutical company booking an AI speaker for their annual R&D conference might request drug discovery examples, requiring the speaker to research regulatory requirements and develop compliant demonstrations.
-This specialized preparation easily adds 20-30 hours of speaker time.
+This specialized preparation can add 20-30 hours of speaker time, and speakers rightfully expect compensation for that effort.

 Legal and Compliance Considerations

-AI speakers often work for companies with strict IP protection requirements or hold government security clearances that complicate standard speaking contracts.
-Legal review of speaking agreements averages $3,500-$6,500 per contract when speakers request substantial modifications to standard terms.
+AI speakers often work for companies with strict IP protection requirements or hold sensitive positions that complicate standard speaking contracts.
+Legal review of speaking agreements can run $3,500-$6,500 per contract when speakers request substantial modifications to standard terms.

 Content approval processes create timeline risks that translate to costs.
-Speakers employed by major tech companies typically require 30-45 days for legal review of presentation materials, compared to 5-10 days for independent speakers.
+Speakers employed by major tech companies like Google, Microsoft, or Amazon typically require 30-45 days for legal review of presentation materials, compared to 5-10 days for independent speakers.
 This extended timeline limits flexibility for last-minute content updates and may require earlier payment of deposits.

 Indemnification clauses present particular challenges with AI speakers.
 Companies worry about liability if speakers discuss proprietary techniques or make predictions about AI capabilities that prove inaccurate.
-Enhanced errors and omissions insurance to cover AI-related speaking engagements costs $2,000-$4,500 annually for speakers, a cost often passed through to event organizers.
+Enhanced errors and omissions insurance to cover AI-related speaking engagements adds cost that speakers often pass through to event organizers.

 Extended Marketing and Content Rights